-Irish-resident individuals are liable to income tax at their marginal rate on the gross amount of any dividend received from an Irish company (whether that company is a closely held company or otherwise), with a credit for any dividend withholding tax suffered.
+Irish-resident individuals are liable to income tax at their marginal rate on the gross amount of any dividend received from an Irish company (whether that company is a closely held company or otherwise), with a credit for any dividend withholding tax (DWT) suffered.

-Withholding tax at 25% is deducted from payments of dividends by Irish-resident companies to both Irish and non-Irishresident individuals.
+Withholding tax at 25% is deducted from payments of dividends by Irish-resident companies to both Irish and non-Irish-resident individuals.

-Irish-resident individuals are liable to capital gains tax at a rate of 33% on the sale of shares in an Irish company (whether that company is a close company or otherwise).
+Irish-resident individuals are liable to CGT at a rate of 33% on the sale of shares in an Irish company (whether that company is a close company or otherwise).

-Non-Irish-resident individuals are generally only liable to Irish capital gains tax on the sale of unquoted shares in an Irish company if those shares derive the majority of their value from:
+Non-Irish-resident individuals are generally only liable to Irish CGT on the sale of unquoted shares in an Irish company if those shares derive the majority of their value from: